I have introduced the topic of Social Media; but why is it so much more addictive than real-life interactions for many of us?

 On one hand, social media is a positive, cost-effective way that many of us keep in contact with friends and family all over the world.
-Here are my thoughts on the negative impact social media has on us and on our society.
+Here are my thoughts on the negative and addictive impact social media has on us and on our society.

 As mentioned in the previous Therapy in London blog entry, what struck me when I lived for 3 days without my mobile phone and social media was the feeling of being left out of the virtual world (what becomes apparent as I write this is just how much of an impact this short space of time had one me).
-My need to connect with people was all-consuming, whether someone had contacted me or not.
+My need to connect with people was all-consuming, addictive whether someone had contacted me or not.

-Social media on a mobile platform exasperated my all-consuming need to connect with people wherever I am.
+Social media on a mobile platform exasperated my addictive need to connect with people wherever I am.
 I can share my thoughts and feelings on something through social media and wait for others to respond, negotiating the need for anyone to contact me directly or in fact, to start a dialogue with anyone directly.

 We are all then speaking to each other indirectly through posts on statuses or tweets.

-Achieving without the work
+Achieving without the work… is addictive

 As stated in my Introduction to social media, it seems that by interacting with other’s original content we are somehow sharing some of the creator’s status or praise.